Ailing auto CEO Marchionne had multiple roles, no script

 Other essential corporate moves included the spin-off of the heavy industrial vehicle and truck maker CNH and of the Ferrari supercar maker.
 Both deals unlocked considerable shareholder value for Agnelli family heirs.

+Analysts at Albert Bridge Capital calculated that the companies controlled by the Agnelli family’s holding company grew in value from 6 billion euros at the start of Marchionne’s tenure to over 60 billion euros today.

-But his ambition to complete another big deal, this one a merger with U.S. carmaker GM, failed.
+But his ambition to complete another big deal — a merger with American carmaker GM — was not realized.
+The failure ultimately made it easier for Marchionne to contemplate giving up day-to-day control of FCA after delivering 2018 earns.

 Marchionne also has been replaced as CEO of Ferrari and chairman of CNH Industrial.
-He had planned to update the financial community on his 5-year plan for the super sports car maker in September.
+He had planned to update the financial community on his 5-year plan for the super sports car maker in September, which was expected to include details of how he envisioned transforming it to a luxury goods company beyond cars.
+That will fall to the new CEO, Louis Camilleri, a former manager at Philip Morris.

+Fiat analyst Philippe Houchois of Jeffries Financial Group said Marchionne’s departure would “test his cultural legacy sooner than expected.”
+He predicted significant share price volatility for both FCA and Ferrari when markets resume trading Monday.

+Houchois noted that other carmakers were reconsidering capital spending, in some ways echoing Marchionne’s insistence that the industry needed to tackle the high cost of investment in new technologies.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.